Syllabus for User Interface Programming I

 - Revised by: The Faculty Board of Science and Technology

-120 credits with 60 credits science/technology/systems science including a second course in object-oriented programming.
+120 credits with 60 credits in computer science/engineering/information systems including a second course in object-oriented programming.
+Proficiency in English equivalent to the Swedish upper secondary course English 6.

 - Responsible department: Department of Information Technology